-Placing the utility lines on the existing Decatur Avenue Bridge was considered as an alternative.
+Placing the five utility lines on the existing Decatur Avenue Bridge was considered as an alternative.
 While Decatur Avenue Bridge is in fair condition, repairs are recommended within 24 months, and the bridge will likely need to be replaced in 5 to 10 years.
-Given that the proposed utilities are estimated to be replaced in fiscal year 2023, the new utilities would only be in service on Decatur Avenue Bridge for a few years before that bridge would need to be replaced.
+Due to the fact that the Proposed Action is estimated to occur in fiscal year 2026, the new utilities would only be in service on Decatur Avenue Bridge for a few years before undergoing additional replacement as a result of the need to replace the Decatur Avenue Bridge.
+Therefore, this alternative was eliminated from further analysis.